CISCO Networking Academy Program

 Contribution to the VCE and VCAL

 On completion of the first year of the program students are eligible for two credits towards their VCE or VCAL Certificate, two at units and a 3 and 4 sequence.
 Students who successfully complete the second year will be eligible for an additional Unit 3-4 sequence.
-Students will be eligible for a 10% increment towards their ATAR as a fifth or sixth subject.
+Students will be eligible for a 10% increment towards their ATAR calculated using 10% of the lowest study score of the primary four.

 Further information on the increment process can be found on the VCAA website: http://www.vcaa.vic.edu.au/vet/general/recognition/vetcredit.html